- Disneyland Paris (Paris, France)

 With a little bit of pixie dust, you will find yourself flying over London on an enchanted ship on your way to Neverland with Peter Pan.

 This classic story will have you soaring past Big Ben and swooping into Pirate’s Cove while Peter battles Captain Hook.

 Will you and the children make it back to London?
 Watch and find out!

-You don’t need to worry about getting a FASTPASS to experience the world-famous Space Mountain — the thrill is just a click away.
+You don’t need to worry about getting a Genie+ reservation to experience the world-famous Space Mountain — the thrill is just a click away.

 While watching the video isn’t quite the same as plummeting through the darkness on this classic roller coaster, it will certainly help scratch the itch until you can ride again.

-If you want some behind the scenes action, be sure to check out what it is like to ride Space Mountain at Disney World with the lights on, here!
+If you want some behind-the-scenes action, check out what it’s like to ride Space Mountain at Disney World with the lights on here!

-One of the most anticipated rides in this history of theme parks is just a click away.
+One of the most anticipated rides in the history of theme parks is just a click away.

-Join the Resistance as your battle against the First Order in this impressive “Star Wars” ride.
-This video will take you on a front-row POV on this trackless ride at Disneyland as you get help from Rey and BB-8 as you battle your way past legions of stormtroopers.
+Join the Resistance as you battle against the First Order in this impressive “Star Wars” ride.
+This video will take you on a front-row POV on this trackless ride at Disneyland as you get help from Rey and BB-8, battling your way past legions of stormtroopers.